Table of Contents

 - David Jones – In an anti-war essay dated 11 May 1939 and intended for the Tablet, though never published there, Jones wrote that ‘there is much in both the Fascist and Nazi revolutions that demands our understanding and sympathy,’ and that Fascism and Nazism represent ‘for all their alarming characteristics a heroic attempt to cope with certain admitted corruptions in our civilisation’.
 Most believe these views to be been a passing wave, due as much to naivety as conviction.
 One Jones enthusiast, Dr Rowan Williams, says this about Jones’s links to fascism: “[his biographer] does not shirk the embarrassing fact that Jones expressed a measure of sympathy for Hitler in the 1930s.
 This should not be misunderstood.
 What Jones says is that, having read Mein Kampf, he feels it is almost right, but ruined by hatred and racial triumphalism.
 Hitler appears to him more appealing than most of his opponents, who represent international finance and impersonal bureaucracy, or Marxist collectivism.
 He later admits that he was simply wrong.
 But it is a revealing wrongness: he accepts at face value a rhetoric that opposes the market, and he seems to see Hitler’s passion and violence as at least a more honest response to national or global crisis than the “business as usual” of mainstream politicians.
 And how far are Hitler’s “opponents” being tacitly understood as the cosmopolitan financiers of anti-Semitic myth?
 Dilworth does not absolve Jones for dipping his toe into this swamp; but he does note that Jones was – more than many of his Catholic colleagues – intolerant of the anti-Semitism of much traditional Catholic thought and shocked by the persecution of the Jews in Germany.”

 - Desmond Chute – He was a member of the Tigullian Circle which grew around the prominent anti-Semite and Hitler sympathiser, Ezra Pound.
 I have not come across any suggestion that Chute shared these views, but he must have been aware of them and continued his friendship nonetheless.
+After the was he testified that Pound had never taken part in any anti-Semetic acts or been a member of any facist organizations.

 On the face of it, nothing could have been further away from the peaceful, independent, communal existence of the Guild that the nationalistic, authoritarian, militaristic parties that were gathering around Continental Europe and indeed making some headway in England.
 The question of how as many as five Guild supporters could have come anywhere near being snared into this faction is one that bears some scrutiny.